Up to 60% off sofas & mattresses — limited‑time deals.

 Testing Method

-We lived on this sofa as our main living-room seat for movie nights, laptop work, gaming sessions, and short naps.
-Assembly was judged by delivery/setup friction and any post-placement adjustments.
-We scored Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value using daily notes plus weekly cushion and frame checks.
-Marcus stress-tested edge support and heat buildup, while Jenna and Ethan ran couple scenarios focused on motion transfer and “leave for snacks, come back, get comfortable fast.”
+We used the Monticello as a main living-room seat for movie nights, laptop work, gaming, two-person lounging, quick meals, and short naps.
+Assembly was judged by delivery and setup friction, plus any adjustment needed after placement.
+We scored Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value on a 5-point scale using daily notes and weekly cushion, seam, and frame checks.

 In-Home Experience